akirby23/the-blessing-way/README.md

 - [Git](https://git-scm.com/): to commit & push the code to Github.
 - [GitHub](https://github.com/): to store the code in its repository.
 - [GitHub Pages](https://pages.github.com/): to deploy the website.
-- [Chrome DevTools]: for testing responsiveness on various screen sizes & for troubleshooting issues.
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/): for testing responsiveness on various screen sizes & for troubleshooting issues.
 - [Google Fonts](https://fonts.google.com/): to import Noto Serif Devanagari & Open Sans fonts which were used on all HTML pages.
 - [Font Awesome](https://fontawesome.com/): to import iconds to add to the navigation bar & to the tour section for aesthetic & UX purposes.
 - [ImageColorPicker](https://imagecolorpicker.com/): to generate the colour palette for the website.